corda/corda/docs/source/api-scanner.rst

 * Removal or modification of existing API, i.e. an existing class, method or field has been either deleted or renamed, or its signature somehow altered.
 * Addition of a new method to an interface or abstract class.
 Types that have been annotated as ``@DoNotImplement`` are excluded from this check.
-(This annotation is also inherited across subclasses and subinterfaces.)
+(This annotation is also inherited across subclasses and sub-interfaces.)
 * Exposure of an internal type via a public API.
 Internal types are considered to be anything in a ``*.internal.`` package or anything in a module that isn't in the stable modules list :ref:`here <internal-apis-and-stability-guarantees>`.